 The law school's renowned clinical programs provide unique opportunities for students to gain invaluable legal skills while providing assistance to those most in need.
-The Albany Law Clinic & Justice Center includes six in-house clinics, a field placement program, and a one-hour practicum course.
+The Albany Law Clinic & Justice Center includes several in-house clinics, a field placement program, and a one-hour practicum course.

 In addition to outstanding public interest curricular offerings, Albany Law School offers a robust Pro Bono Program.

 Albany Law School students are at the core of the growing and evolving Pro Bono Program.
 The Office of Student Affairs and the Post-Graduate Pro Bono Fellow work closely with Albany Law School students, community partners and faculty to broaden the scope and range of pro bono service learning opportunities.

 The Pro Bono Fellow works with firms, legal services organizations, agencies, community resource centers, and faculty to develop legal or law-related service-learning opportunities for students; oversees and provides institutional support to pro bono programs, including the Pro Bono Society; and engages national pro bono organizations to increase awareness and visibility of Albany Law's programs and projects.